johngodlee/geosci_linux_intro/geosci_linux_intro.md

 ![](img/cli.png)

-While working in the command line might seem daunting, it is worth learning some basic commands now, once you become comfortable with them you will find they are much quicker than using a graphical Windows-like interface.
-Additionally, some programs can only be run from the command line.

 #### Logging in from a GeoSciences Windows machine
-To connect from a Windows machine you can use PuTTY.
+To connect from a Windows machine to the GeoSciences Linux server you can use PuTTY.
 PuTTY is a free and open source program that provides a terminal interface to allow connecting to other machines.
 The PuTTY application is located at: `U:\SCE\GEOS\putty.exe`.
 I recommend making a shortcut to it and putting it on your desktop.

-First, open PuTTY and configure the PuTTY session:
+First, open PuTTY and configure the PuTTY session. `burn` is the name of the GeoSciences Linux server, it's address is `burn.geos.ed.ac.uk`:

 "Host Name (or IP address)" = `burn.geos.ed.ac.uk` "Port" = `22`
 "Connection type:" = `SSH`
 In "Category: Connection, SSH" Check `Enable X11 forwarding` - which allows X window applications to be opened on your desktop (e.g. `xeyes`)

-Then click "Open" to start the connection, type your UUN e.g. `s1234567` and the password you use to login to MyEd, Windows machines etc.
+Then click "Open" to start the connection, type your UUN (e.g. `s1234567`) and the password you use to login to MyEd, Windows machines etc.

 #### From a personal Windows machine
 You can also use PuTTY on your own windows machine, you can download it from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 Make sure you are connected to the University VPN service ([more information can be found here](http://www.ed.ac.uk/information-services/computing/desktop-personal/vpn)), then open PuTTY and connect using the same options as for a GeoSciences Windows machine.

 #### From a personal macOS/Linux machine
 If you have a personal macOS or Linux machine you can use a terminal emulator such as `Terminal.app` to connect to a University Linux server.

 Open `Terminal.app` or your terminal emulator of choice and type the following, replacing `s1234567` with your own UUN: